rogerHuntGauntlet/cco-gauntletv2/Ephors/a.md

 	* As a vibe coder, I want to access the CCO app after the meeting to find generated meeting notes, PRD, and code repository, so that I can quickly start working on the project.
 	* As a vibe coder, I want to train my CCO by integrating various data sources, such as Google Drive, Dropbox, Twitter, email, and calendar, so that it can better understand my work style and preferences.
 2. **Client**:
-	* As a client, I want to log in to the CCO platform and interview "second brains" to find the best vibe coder for my project, so that I can ensure the right fit for my needs.
+	* As a client, I want to log in to the CCO platform and interview "Chief Cognitive Officers" to find the best vibe coder for my project, so that I can ensure the right fit for my needs.
 	* As a client, I want to hire a vibe coder through the CCO platform, so that I can streamline the hiring process and have access to a pool of qualified professionals.
 3. **CCO Administrator**:
 	* As a CCO administrator, I want to manage user accounts, data integrations, and platform settings, so that I can ensure the smooth operation of the platform.